Site Section Links

 Nevertheless we also operate under the widespread understanding that we are accountable, and can be held accountable, for our actions and behavior.
 This accountability also rests on the foundation that a person has volitional control over their behavior.
 Even though we have many situations where we conclude this isn't so, we have no other handle on accountability outside of a persons actions.

-Finally, we clearly have 3 levels on which we can exercise our volition, or to which we can point it:
+So, we clearly have 3 levels on which we can exercise our volition, or to which we can point it:

 Choosing what to believe is quite different from getting in touch with what we have been programmed to believe.
 Most people never choose what they believe but rather expend their energies upon defending what they have been given in the process of growing up.
-In contrast to retention of what was injected into us, real belief is practically synonymous with understanding and is based upon the inward journey; and it is an active choosing of a position on the major issues (these are issues for which there is no external influence or evidence) and in the extreme being willing to stake your life on your choices.
+In contrast to retention of what was injected into us, real belief is practically synonymous with understanding and is based upon the inward journey to understand oneself; and it is an active choosing of a position on the major issues (these are issues for which there is no compelling external influence or evidence) and in the extreme being willing to stake your life on your choices.
 It is pro-active, not passive and is not controlled or determined by “fleeting thoughts, impressions, emotions, etc. Most people have never even done the thinking to identify the major issues, much less are they able and willing to stake their life on their choice.